-Modern e-commerce is about much more than just offering products online.
-On one hand, the increasing accessibility of the internet on a variety of devices has made it easier than ever for people to browse and complete transactions online.
-For example, mobile e-commerce via web browsers and dedicated apps is on the rise, meaning more people are choosing to shop and buy on the go.
-While this opens up great potential for retailers to connect with shoppers, it also means competition to do so is fierce.
+Modern eCommerce is about much more than just offering products online.
+On the one hand, the increasing accessibility of the internet on various devices has made it easier than ever for people to browse and complete transactions online.
+For example, mobile e-commerce via web browsers and dedicated apps is rising, meaning more people are choosing to shop and buy on the go.
+However, while this opens up great potential for retailers to connect with shoppers, it also means competition to do so is fierce.

 Hence, offering a solid product lineup is not enough these days.
-Merchants should never underestimate the importance of understanding e-commerce customer motivation; only this will help them market and sell in a way conducive to helping buyers along on their purchasing journeys.
+Merchants should never underestimate the importance of understanding e-commerce customer motivation; only this will help them market and sell in a way conducive to assisting buyers along their purchasing journeys.

 Psychology 101: Motivation

 First, let’s take a look at motivation as a psychological concept.
 To put it simply, motivation is the “why” driving human behavior.
 Motivation works behind the scenes to influence external actions.
 As Psychology Today notes, one theory called “incentive theory” guides many modern-day marketing efforts: “A good marketing strategy will cause you to want something you neither have nor think you need.
 You expect that by having this “thing,” you will be better off than you are without it.”

 This shows that motivating buyers depends partly on demonstrating the value of your products, so they feel they need to own them—or at least strongly desire them.
 But another facet is helping shoppers avoid pain throughout the buying process.
 Shoppers nowadays value speedy, seamless online purchasing experiences.
 Hitting a snag is often enough to make people reconsider, perhaps even going to abandon their shopping cart before checking out.